hbragge-acn/openbsw/docker/README.md

 # Docker Information

+> [!WARNING]
+> The docker setup is currently in re-work.
+We are moving the image to a separate repository and
+> upload it as a re-usable image to avoid building it locally.
+Also the CI can benefit from it by
+> not needing to build the image for every build.

 Developer Dockerfile can be used to set up the development environment.
 It includes all the necessary tools, libraries, and dependencies required for development.
 This ensures that all developers work in a consistent